-- Open Composer and authenticate locally. - 2.
-Click the New button in the toolbar. - 3.
+- If you delete a file while making modifications to a package source, it may be possible to restore the deleted file.
+For more information about restoring deleted files, see Adding Scripts to Package Sources. - 1.
+Open Composer and authenticate locally. - 2.
+In the toolbar, click New 😪 . - 3.
 Under the Monitor Installation heading in the sidebar, select Snapshot. - 4.
-Select Normal Snapshot or New & Modified Snapshot, and then click Next.
+Select Normal Snapshot or New & Modified Snapshot and click Next.